Hobo-Hilly/NetworkPlus/Network-Fundies/SUBNET-HELP/README.md

 255.255.0.0   = 11111111 11111111 00000000 00000000
 255.255.254.0 = 11111111 11111111 11111110 00000000
 The new mask uses seven subnet bits.
-Using the subnet's formula, this would give us 27 = 128 networks.
+Using the subnet's formula gives us 2^7 which equals 128.
+So we would have a possible 128 subnets.
 This is at least 100, so we have enough subnets for 100 remote networks.
 This means we have found the right subnet mask for our network.
 We convert our subnet mask from binary back to decimal and get 255.255.254.0.

 As you add subnet bits, the number of subnets increases by a factor of two, and the number of hosts per subnet decreases by a factor of two.
 The table below shows the number of subnets and hosts for each of eight mask bits in the third octet of an IPv4 address.

 calculating subnets and hosts
 This table shows the number of subnets and hosts for each of eight mask bits in the third octet of an IPv4 address.
 Variable-length subnetting

 Most networks require subnets of several different sizes, sometimes called variable-length subnet masks.
 This is easily accomplished by taking one of the larger subnets -- a subnet with a shorter mask -- and applying the subnetting algorithm to it.
 This is known as variable-length subnetting since the network will have subnet masks of several different lengths.

 Extending the example from above, let's say that most of the 100 sites also require two point-to-point WAN links or 200 subnets with two hosts each -- a router on each end of the link.
 We are starting with a subnet mask of 255.255.254.0.
 Using the host's formula, we need two host bits (22 - 2 = 4 - 2 = 2).
 Extending the subnet mask results in the following in binary:

 255.255.254.0   = 11111111 11111111 11111110 00000000
 255.255.255.252 = 11111111 11111111 11111111 11111100
 The subnet mask was extended by seven bits.
-Using the subnet's formula of 2s, we have 27 = 128 subnets.
+Using the subnet's formula of 2^7 = 128.
+We have 128 subnets.
 This isn't enough for all our WAN links, so we do the same thing with another large subnet.
+If we added another 1 in the subnet mask.

+255.255.255.0   = 11111111 11111111 11111111 00000000

+Now the subnets formula is 2^8 which gives us 256 subnets.

-If we reserved the top two large subnets to be sub-subnetted for WAN links, we would have enough capacity for 256 point-to-point links.
+reserved the top two large subnets to be sub-subnetted for WAN links, we would have enough capacity for 256 point-to-point links.

 192.168.252.0 through 192.168.253.254: WAN subnets 0 through 127
 192.168.254.0 through 192.168.255.254: WAN subnets 128 through 255